NicholasTD07/ios-playgrounds/ios8-restkit-zhihu/README.md

  * add swipe gesture recognizer to get back to list view
  * fix the status bar to be solid

+## What needs to be cleaned up?

+* use NSOperation rather than GCD
+ * higher level API
+ * being able to cancel an operation
+* StoriesTableViewController
+ * DailyRepository class as a container of Daily and also stories
+ * extract Loader functionality
+ * date handling methods
+* Use News as the term everywhere
+ * rather than using both story and news

 ## What third party frameworks are being used?

 * Restkit - load, parse, and map json